 How does a community of 47 million people with $1.6 trillion in annual spending power — more political representation than any other minority group — have less economic infrastructure than immigrant communities one-tenth its size that arrived with nothing?

-A puzzle master looks at that question and identifies the structural flaw.
-The communities that built wealth — Korean, Jewish, Indian American — created institutions designed for capital formation.
-The organizations that represent Black America were designed for litigation and advocacy.
+A puzzle master examining that question spots the structural flaw.
+Communities that built wealth—Korean, Jewish, Indian American—created institutions designed for capital formation.
+Organizations representing Black America, however, were designed for litigation and advocacy.
 The tool does not match the task.

 Build parallel institutions.
 Not reformed protest organizations, but new development organizations — CDFIs (Community Development Financial Institutions, meaning banks and credit unions built specifically to lend in underserved areas), business support networks, purchasing cooperatives — designed from the ground up to create, capture, and compound wealth within the community.